 Information Security risks are constantly increasing in today’s society.
-In this setting SMEs and large enterprises alike are facing a multitude of challenges.
-The reasons are manyfold: shortage of skilled workers, shortage of semiconductors, lack of planning, poor scope definition, lack of overview in management.
+In this setting, SMEs and large enterprises alike are facing a multitude of challenges.
+The reasons are manyfold; shortage of skilled workers, shortage of semiconductors, lack of planning, poor scope definition, lack of overview in management.

-And yet, the security of information can not be outsourced; it always remains a responsibility of the organization.
+And yet, the security of information cannot be outsourced; it always remains a responsibility of the organization.

 Each cloud strategy starts with a feasibility study and a risk assessment .
-For the initial assessment and regularly during the continuous improvement of an Information Security Management System (ISMS) the following risks should be assessed :
+For the initial assessment and regularly during the continuous improvement of an Information Security Management System (ISMS), the following risks should be assessed :

 Accountability & Data Risk

-When moving to the cloud the information is not under complete (logically and physically) control of an organization anymore.
+When moving to the cloud, the information is not under complete (logically and physically) control of an organization anymore.
 This risk needs to be carefully considered and mitigated.
 The organization should ensure data recovery and backup within proper contractual solutions.

 User Identity Federation

 Organizations should always keep control over user identities when outsourcing services to different cloud providers to not end up with multiple islands of identities.
-Each user of the organization should be identifiable across all cloud providers.
+Each user in the organization should be identifiable across all cloud providers.
 This enhances user experience and security at the same time.

 Providing evidence for regulatory compliance becomes more complex when moving to the cloud as information that is properly secured in one jurisdiction may not be perceived secure in another.